mbecker12/learning-drones/README.md

 to get a test flight running.
 (Try for example paramset=11)

-At the moment it is set up to only show the graphs for visualization and no 3D model.
+This will show show both the graphs for visualization and a 3D model of a drone.

 This will start a simulation where a drone collects coins successively in predefined positions.
 Each coin will earn the drone a reward, the reward score will decrease with each passed time step.